 The former Rybak gravel mine was purchased in late 2018 by a new company called North 40 Resources, owned by Pete Olson, Matt Torgerson and Mike Hanson.
 The town board issued a permit to the company in January to operate the pit, extending the previous permit while allowing for significant increases in activity, including more blasting, and digging deeper to access industrial sand (often used for hydraulic fracking to extract oil and natural gas).

-Please contribute to St. Croix 360’s crowdfunding campaign to support more river stories!
+Please support to St. Croix 360 to read more river stories!

 While the previous owners had been mining about 150,000 tons of material a year, North 40 plans to mine 400,000 to 500,000 tons this year and up to 700,000 tons per year in the future.